EECS150/asic-labs-sp24/lab3/README.md

 3. Synthesize your design

 ### Write the Design
-Some initial code has been provided to help you get started.
+Some initial code in the *skel* directory (*divider.v* and *divider_testbench.v*) has been provided to help you get started.
 To keep the control logic simple, we provide the follow specification for you to follow:

 - Inputs:
   - `start` - a 1-bit input that when asserted computation begins on the ***next*** clock cycle
-  - `dividend` - the dividened with a parameterized bit-width;
+  - `dividend` - the dividened with a parameterized bit-width
-  - `divisor` - the divisor with a parameterized bit-width; should be registered when `start` is HIGH
+  - `divisor` - the divisor with a parameterized bit-width
 - Outputs:
   - `done` - a 1-bit output asserted when the division result is valid
 - The `dividend` and `divisor` inputs should be registered when `start` is HIGH